Incarno/HTML-Resume-Page/README.md

 - **Phone**: 97231315
 - **Location**: Delhi, India

-## 📝 Notes

-- This is a pure HTML project as per assignment requirements
-- No CSS or JavaScript has been used
-- Focus is on semantic HTML structure and proper element usage
-- All content is sample data for demonstration purposes

 ## 📄 License

 This project is created for educational purposes as part of Web Dev Cohort 2026.